Labor Relations Director Salary

 - Ensure services and policies are in compliance with company, professional standards and state and federal laws and regulations.

 Popular Skills for Labor Relations Director

-Labor Relations Directors report a focused set of job skills.
+Just a handful of professional skills are reported by Labor Relations Directors who took the survey.
 Those who have experience with Employee Relations, Contract Negotiation, and Labor Relations can expect to be compensated well for these skills.
-Most people who know Contract Negotiation also know Employee Relations.
+Most people experienced in Contract Negotiation also know Employee Relations.

 Pay Difference by Location

 For Labor Relations Directors, working in the bustling city of Los Angeles has its advantages, including an above-average pay rate.
 Labor Relations Directors will also find cushy salaries in Washington (+24 percent) and Boston (+2 percent).